Izziboi/Food_Drug_Prediction/README.md

 - sklearn<br>

 ## Files in the Repository
-The work was organized using the following files:<br>
+The work was organized using the following files:<br><br>
 **- objdbase.csv:** This is the database file of the work.
-The data are saved in the csv format.<br>
+The data are saved in the csv format.

 **- food_drug_predict.ipynb:** This file contains visualizations of the data and function-by-function implementation of the solution.
-It is a jupyter notebook file.<br>
+It is a jupyter notebook file.

 **- pred_class.ipynb:** This file contains the class implementation of the solution.
-It is also a jupyter notebook file.<br>
+It is also a jupyter notebook file.

 ## Methodology
 <p align="justify">It has already been mentioned that thhis is an integrated hardware plus software work that was imported into this typical software work.
 Therefore, the first step was to acquire the data and save them in the database using the hardware arrangement shown below.<br>